1. About our work

 Question: I cannot wait 15 working days.
 Can I use fast track service with the UK Embassy?

-Answer: Yes, you can pay Added Value Services fee if you apply for a short-term visitor visa (including tourism, business, and study), Tier4, and Tier5.
-It will take the UK Embassy 3-7 working days to reach their decision.
+Answer: Yes, you can pay Priority visa services fee if you apply for a short-term visitor visa (including tourism, business, and study), Tier4, and Tier5.
+It will take the UK Embassy about 5 working days to reach their decision.
 Fast track service is also available for Settlement Visas applications.
 It takes the UK Embassy about 1 month to reach their decision.

 Question: I have collected the needed documents, and I don’t need any consultations on them.
 Can you fill in the application form for me?